Welcome to the Leadership Studies Program

 - You have at least one full academic year left before you graduate from UMD

-- You understand that no more than 9 credits of leadership studies coursework taken prior to acceptance into the program will count toward completion of the minor/certificate.
+- You understand and accept that no more than 9 credits of leadership studies coursework taken prior to admittance into the program will count toward completion of the minor/certificate.

 - How will learning about leadership inform your future aspirations?

 - Tell us a bit about where and how you spend your time when you are not in class.

 - What strengths do you bring to a learning community?

 While we accept applications year-round, we typically review applications and admit students to the program every fall and spring semester.
 If you apply to the program during winter or summer term, we will confirm receipt of your application and keep it on file, but may not be able to officially admit you to the program until the next regular term (fall or spring, whichever comes first.)
 During fall and spring terms, we typically notify students regarding decisions on applications within two weeks of submission.
 For questions, please contact the Leadership Studies program at firstname.lastname@example.org.

 - Brittany Devies, PhD Director of Leadership Studies and Affiliate Faculty Member, CHSE Department